DinoChiesa/Apigee-Java-XMLDSIG/README.md

-# Java XML Digital Signature Callout
+# Apigee Java callout for  XML Digital Signature

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XML Digital Signature signing or validation, via [javax.xml.crypto.dsig.XMLSignature](https://docs.oracle.com/javase/9/docs/api/javax/xml/crypto/dsig/XMLSignature.html).
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee , that performs an XML Digital Signature signing or validation, via [javax.xml.crypto.dsig.XMLSignature](https://docs.oracle.com/javase/9/docs/api/javax/xml/crypto/dsig/XMLSignature.html).
 When signing, this callout signs the entire document, and returns the resulting document.
 When validating, it verifies that the signature is valid.